juanparati/embed-models/README.md

 # Eloquent Embed Models

-A Laravel package that allows you to embed sub-models inside JSON fields in Eloquent models.
-These embedded models behave like full Eloquent models with attributes, guards, casts, validation, and more.
+A Laravel package that allows to embed sub-models inside JSON fields in Eloquent models.
+These embedded models behave like full Eloquent models with attributes, guards and casts.

 ## Features